Random Subset Averaging: Random Subset Averaging and Its Properties

-\underline{Design of the output layer.} To reduce the variability caused by randomness in model construction, we introduce a second-round aggregation step in the final prediction.
+\underline{Design of the output layer.} To further reduce variability induced by random subset construction, RSA performs a second-round aggregation across groups.
 Given the $L$ group-level predictions $\hat{\mu}^{(\ell)}$ from the second layer, the final RSA estimator is formed as a convex combination:

 where the weights are obtained by minimizing a Mallows criterion:

 with the feasible set defined as $H_L \equiv\left\{\mathbbm{w}\in[0,1]^L:\sum_{\ell = 1}^{L}\mathbbm{w}_{\ell} = 1\right\}$.
 Here, $k^{(\ell)} = \sum_{m = 1}^{M}\hat{w}_m^{(\ell)}k_m^{(\ell)}$ denotes the effective model dimension associated with $\hat{\mu}^{(\ell)}$.